JockDaRock/Time2Code/FortranSample.md

 dot dot dot

-and the your code complete.
+and your code is complete.